github/codeql/docs/codeql/codeql-cli/codeql-cli-reference/index.rst

 CodeQL CLI commands
 -------------------

-To view provide detailed information about each CodeQL CLI command, including its usage and options, visit the "`CodeQL CLI manual <../codeql-cli-manual>`__."
+To view detailed information about each CodeQL CLI command, including its usage and options, add the ``--help`` flag or visit the "`CodeQL CLI manual <../codeql-cli-manual>`__."